 Thank you for your pleasant words, Mr. Engineer, and I'm sorry to answer after your holiday.
 But your answer will not be too much for you, because it guarantees little and means work for you.
 Yes, ginseng and goji will definitely help you by increasing the resistance of the gastric mucosa to gastric juice burns.
 But if they can help you with reflux alone, I do not know.
 I've been looking a little on other herbs, but you have to realize that gastro-oesophageal reflux is a protracted and protracted disease, and I'm more physiologist than a herbalist.
-On the other hand, however, appreciate my work for you and other readers and do not take my recommendations lightly, otherwise you will find it hard on the ground here, but especially in the world.
+On the other hand, however, appreciate my work for you and other readers and do not take my recommendations lightly, otherwise you will find it hard on the ground here, but above all in the world.

 I know little about gastroesophageal reflux

-Gastro-oesophageal reflux is only a common manifestation that can have various causes: mechanical, nervous, connective tissue degeneration ...
+Gastro-oesophageal reflux is only a common manifestation that can have different causes: mechanical, nervous, connective tissue degeneration ...
 Lanzul (lansoprazole) that you take will only reduce your body's ability to produce hydrochloric acid.
 This is not the kind of therapy.
 There is no acid in the stomach and other organs, but people with reflux obviously have no choice ...

 Such a small pearl has a portal connection to the liver at the esophagus.
 Esophageal cancer may often metastasize to the liver and vice versa, liver damage (such as cirrhosis ) can cause esophageal varices .
 Again, I do not know if your liver is alright and if this connection plays a role in your case.